USBGuard/usbguard/README.md

 `interface-type` represents a USB interface and should be formated as three 8-bit numbers in hexadecimal base delimited by colon, i.e. `cc:ss:pp`.
 The numbers represent the interface class (`cc`), subclass (`ss`) and protocol (`pp`) as assigned by the [USB-IF](http://www.usb.org/about) ([List of assigned classes, subclasses and protocols](http://www.usb.org/developers/defined_class)).
 Instead of the subclass and protocol number, you may write an asterisk character (`\*`) to match all subclasses or protocols.
 Matching a specific class and a specific protocol is not allowed, i.e. if you use an asterisk as the subclass number, you have to use an asterisk for the protocol too.

+#### Conditions

+Whether a rule that matches a device will be applied or not can be further restricted using rule conditions.
+If the condition expression is met at the rule evaluation time, then the rule target is applied for the device.
+A condition expression is met if it evaluates to true.
+Otherwise, the rule evaluation continues with the next rule.
+A rule conditions has the following syntax:

+     if [!]condition
+     if [operator] { [!]conditionA [!]conditionB ... }

+Optionally, an exclamation mark (`!`) can be used to negate the result of a condition.

+Interpretation of the set operator:

+ * `all-of`: Evaluate to true if all of the specified conditions evaluated to true.
+ * `one-of`: Evaluate to true if one of the specified conditions evaluated to true.
+ * `none-of`: Evaluate to true if none of the specified conditions evaluated to true.
+ * `equals`: Same as `all-of`.
+ * `equals-ordered`: Same as `all-of`.

+List of conditions:

+ * `localtime(time_range)`: Evaluates to true if the local time is in the specified time range. `time_range` can be written either as `HH:MM[:SS]` or `HH:MM:[:SS]-HH:MM[:SS]`.
+ * `allowed-matches(query)`: Evaluates to true if an allowed device matches the specified query.
+The query uses the rule syntax. **Conditions in the query are not evaluated**.
+ * `random`: Evaluates to true/false with a probability of `p=0.5`.
+ * `random(p_true)`: Evaluates to true with the specified probability `p_true`.
+ * `true`: Evaluates always to true.
+ * `false`: Evaluates always to false.

 ### Initial policy

 Using the `usbguard` CLI tool and its `generate-policy` subcommand, you can generate an initial policy for your system instead of writing one from scratch.
 The tool generates an **allow** policy for all devices connected to the system at the moment of execution.
 It has several options to tweak the resulting policy: